 EU Law and French Law

-Likewise, Iwata Godo is working in standing cooperation with a leading French international law firm (DS Avocats http://www.dsavocats.com/index.php4) and a French attorney registered as gaikokuho jimu bengoshi joined Iwata Godo in 2013 from a Magic Circle firm, bringing more than 20 years international law firm experience including 15 in Japan to our office to focus on international mergers & acquisitions, inbound/outbound investments as well as corporate governance, commercial contracts, antitrust and employment.
-DS is a global network of five law firms (about 200 lawyers) with more than 17 offices including in major commercial centers worldwide which can be accessed by Iwata Godo; they have offices in France, Belgium, Spain, Italy, Canada, Vietnam, Singapore, the PRC and Vietnam and Tunisia.
+Likewise, Iwata Godo works in standing cooperation with a leading French international law firm (DS Avocats http://www.dsavocats.com/index.php4), and a French attorney registered as gaikokuho jimu bengoshi joined Iwata Godo in 2013 from a Magic Circle firm, bringing more than 20 years of international law firm experience including 15 in Japan to our office to focus on international mergers & acquisitions, inbound/outbound investments as well as corporate governance, commercial contracts, antitrust and employment.
+DS is a global network of five law firms (about 200 lawyers) with more than 17 offices including in major commercial centers worldwide which can be accessed by Iwata Godo; they have offices in France, Belgium, Spain, Italy, Canada, Vietnam, Singapore, the PRC, Vietnam and Tunisia.
 DS Avocats (with more than 120 lawyers in France) is regularly ranked as a leading French firm for M&A involving small and mid-cap companies and they have a “Japan Desk” in Paris (including a Japanese lawyer) that works hand in hand with our Tokyo-based international practice.
-The cooperation with DS provides strength in depth and breadth at a cost which gives us real competitive advantage in providing cost-effective cross-border solutions for clients.
+The cooperation with DS provides strength in depth and breadth at a cost which gives us a competitive advantage in providing cost-effective cross-border solutions for clients.
 As a result of this cooperation, the integrated teams of DS and Iwata Godo can advise on most business law areas in France and several other jurisdictions.

 Publications Related to International Practices